mackerelio/mdg/README.md

 #### Usage

-You can specify service and role with [peco](https://github.com/peco/peco) by executing this script
+You can specify the service and the role with [peco](https://github.com/peco/peco) by executing this script

 ```
 $ sh /path/to/mdg_peco